Vincent N. Micone, III, v. UMR, INC.

 All eligible participants or beneficiaries with a Covered UDS Claim were issued a Baseline UDS Payment of $68.85 for each Covered UDS Claim.
 No action is necessary to be issued a Baseline UDS Payment.
 By cashing the check for the Baseline UDS Payment, you acknowledge that you have read, understood, and agree to the Release, as explained in Question 11 below.

-In addition, if you have documentation that you paid more than $68.85 out-of-pocket for a Covered UDS Claim, you can submit a Claim Form along with that documentation, which may entitle you to an Additional UDS Payment of up to $103.27 per Covered UDS Claim, for a total of up to $172.12 per Covered UDS Claim.
+In addition, if you had documentation that you paid more than $68.85 out-of-pocket for a Covered UDS Claim, you could have submitted a Claim Form along with that documentation, which may have entitled you to an Additional UDS Payment of up to $103.27 per Covered UDS Claim, for a total of up to $172.12 per Covered UDS Claim.

-You must complete a Claim Form, sign a Release of UDS Claims, and submit supporting documentation showing that you paid out-of-pocket to your medical provider in an amount above $68.85 to receive an Additional UDS Payment for a Covered UDS Claim.
-The claims submission portal is available on the File a Claim page of this website.
+You must have completed a Claim Form, signed a Release of UDS Claims, and submitted supporting documentation showing that you paid out-of-pocket to your medical provider in an amount above $68.85 to receive an Additional UDS Payment for a Covered UDS Claim.
+The Claim filing deadline was September 2, 2025 and has passed.

 • The Consent Judgment provides payment to participants and beneficiaries whose health plans are or were administered by UMR for certain health claims for Covered ER Claims and Covered UDS Claims, as described in Questions 3 and 4 above.